 Key highlights from ReEmployAbility’s Program Results Summary include:

 Injured Worker Outcomes –

-- In 2019, Transition2Work benefited injured workers by achieving a 99 percent placement success rate and securing an appropriate nonprofit assignment in an average of two days.
+- Since its inception, Transition2Work benefited injured workers by achieving a 99 percent placement success rate and securing an appropriate nonprofit assignment in an average of two days.

 Community Impact –

-- During 2019, ReEmployAbility maintained a network of more than 35,000 nationwide nonprofit partners.
+- During 2020, ReEmployAbility expanded the network to include more than 40,000 nationwide nonprofit partners.